This years Artweeks Exhibition is a collection of the types of paintings and drawings I like to create.

 I'm also a draughtsman at heart, as one of my art teachers once said(!) loving to pick up a pencil, or stick of charcoal and draw, and I've doing this all my life.
 I haven't attended art college, so I'm self-taught but love to attend workshops to learn new ways of working.
 My motto is 'stay curious'.

-I sell my originals, prints and cards in local galleries and shops throughout the year and my studio in Woodcote is open to the public when Covid restrictions don’t apply.
+I sell my originals, prints and cards in local galleries and shops throughout the year and my studio in Woodcote is open, by appointment only.
 I happily take commissions for landscapes and pet portraits, many of which can also be viewed on my website.